They Call Me Mister Tibbs!

-They Call Me Mister Tibbs! is a 1970 American DeLuxe Color neo-noir crime drama film directed by Gordon Douglas.
+They Call Me Mister Tibbs! is a 1970 American DeLuxe Color crime drama film directed by Gordon Douglas.
 The second installment in a trilogy, the release was preceded by In the Heat of the Night (1967) and followed by The Organization (1971).
 The film's title was taken from a line in the first film.

 Sidney Poitier reprised his role of police detective Virgil Tibbs, though in this sequel, Tibbs is working for the San Francisco Police rather than the Philadelphia Police (as in the original film) or the Pasadena Police (as in the novels).

 Plot

 Detective Virgil Tibbs, now a lieutenant with the San Francisco police, is assigned to investigate the murder of a prostitute.
 A prime suspect is Reverend Logan Sharpe, a street preacher who is leading one of the sides in a city referendum on an urban renewal project.
 He tells Tibbs he was visiting the prostitute in his professional capacity, to advise her spiritually, and that when he left her apartment, she was alive and healthy.

 Tibbs tracks down and questions the janitor from the victim's building, Mealie Williamson, and Woody Garfield, a shady character who owns the building and might have been the dead woman's pimp, who sent the janitor into hiding.
 Later, suspicion falls on a hood named Rice Weedon, who is pursued and shot by Tibbs in self-defense.

 Tibbs’ enquiries lead him to conclude that Sharpe really is the murderer.
 When confronted, Sharpe confesses; he requests that Tibbs not arrest him for 24 hours, until the polls close on the city referendum.
 When Tibbs refuses, Sharpe, while being taken away to be arrested, purposely steps in front of a moving vehicle and is killed.